Isurwars/Correlation/README.md

 ```
 make
 ```
-Install the software in the standar binary location:
+Install the software in the standard binary location:
 ```
 make install
 ```